ToanQPham/ToanQPham.github.io/_posts/2019-11-27-irrep-semidirect-product.md

 ---
 layout: post
 title: "Irreducible representation of semidirect product by abelian group"
+categories:
-categories: Representation Theory,
+- Representation Theory
+tag:
-tag: Group Representation,
+- Group Representation
 ---

 I would like the write down the argument of $\S 8.2$